24shrouk/IP_Task1/README.md

 Counter App

 This is my project.
-Below is a screenshot of the project interface:
+Below is a video of the project interface you can download :

 [Watch the video](Task1Video.mp4)